 They then looked at a short animation of a little girl who has lost her mother.
 The films shows her feelings about the festival change during her experiences in the film.

 The children were asked to use emotive language to describe the thoughts and feelings of a character during this unusual event.
-The students then created wordles using the computer with the vocabulary the had created.
+The students then created ‘wordles’* using the computer with the vocabulary they had created.

 The children used expanded noun phrases to write descriptions of town celebrating ‘Day of the Dead’ festivities.
 They were asked to use their senses to describe what they might see, hear, feel, taste or smell.
 See some examples below:

 The children also created their own skull designs.
 Skulls are a big symbol from the celebrations.